danfuzz/samizdat/doc/library-guide/Lang0Node.md

 to the `statements` in the result, which binds the given name to the original `yieldDef` name.

+#### `withYieldDefIfAbsent(node, name) -> node`

+Makes a node just like the given one (presumably a `closure` node), except with the addition of a yield definition binding for the given `name`, but only if `node` does not already have a yield definition.
+If `node` *does* have a yield definition, then this just returns `node`.

+This function is useful for propagating an outer yield definition into an inner closure, especially with regards to providing the expected behavior around implicit yielding of the final statement of a closure.

 #### `withoutIntermediates(node) -> node`

 Makes a node just like the given one, except without any "intermediate"